lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Finally, we associate the Tariffs#2 node with the Tariffs leaf and the MeansOfTransport node with the MeansOfTransport leaf.

-The handler of the MeansOfTransport node is very similar to other handlers.
+The handler of MeansOfTransport is very similar to other handlers.

 There’s just no need to make different decisions depending on the selected means of transport, and that’s why we can simply follow a “selected” arrow.